Introduction to Stress Testing

 For such an instantaneous boost in the totality of visitant in the website, in order to handle these conditions, stress testing is very essential.
 Failure in managing such an unforeseen boost could prevail on to the loss in income and goodwill.
 To formulate stress testing propitiously, the system should showcase an error message while under maximum stress conditions, and as the load emerges as conventional, it is presumed to be able to recoup.

-Different Types of Techniques used.
+Different Types of Techniques Used

 There are several methods or techniques for testing the application against stress.
 These are namely – transactional testing technique, exploratory testing technique, distributed testing technique, systematic testing technique, application stress testing technique, and so on.
-Some of them have been better explained below.

 1. Transactional Testing